How it Works

 *Note: In both cases, the photos and survey answers (if applicable) will NOT be certified as they were taken outside the Pruvan Mobile app.

 Use Case #3 – This vendor starts using Pruvan for a sponsored named integration.
-He receives a sponsored order but doesn’t like the workflow, does not want to conform to survey photo limits designed by work provider, etc.; so, he uses Pruvan to create a new Project, takes photos in Pruvan Mobile app and relays them back to his Pruvan Online account.
+He receives a sponsored order but doesn’t like the workflow, is unable to complete workflow, or does not want to conform to survey photo limits designed by work provider, etc.; so, he uses Pruvan to create a new Project, takes photos in Pruvan Mobile app and relays them back to his Pruvan Online account.

 Free Pruvan Sub-User Account – no charges incurred to vendor if allowed by Master-User.